Money management

 Payments on a line of credit, credit card, or other financing source aren’t the only metrics that credit bureaus track.
 They might also get payment history from your vendors or other accounts.
 A great way to streamline the bill-paying process with everyone from your supplier to your utility companies is to set up automated online payments.
 Not only does this help ensure that you never have any late payments causing delinquency on your credit report, but it also helps take a little bit of stress off your shoulders by giving you one less thing to have to stay on top of.

 At the end of the day, business credit can help further legitimize your business and give you more opportunities for growth.
-There are a variety of ways to build business credit and Bluevine is dedicated to helping you get there.
-Learn more at www.bluevine.com/line-of-credit.
+There are plenty of effective ways you can build business credit over time.
+Established businesses have a variety of financing options, including small business loans, business credit cards, and business lines of credit.
+With consistent, on-time repayments, you can use credit to build your business—while using your growing business to help build your credit.

 Disclaimer